bossesand/OHTI-HT-osc-wifi/README.md

 ToDo
 --------
 Add LED indication of calibration stage!
-(Steady light , then fast flashes?)! - Done, in a way Store and reload BNO055 Calibration over PowerOff in program flash!
+(Steady light , then fast flashes?)! - Done, in a way.

+Store and reload BNO055 Calibration over PowerOff in program flash!

 The OSC port for UDP broadcast is fixed at 9000, make it configurable?

-Add OSC support over websocket to control Omnitone webplayer.
+Add OSC support over websocket to control Omnitone webplayer?
+Or create proxy app for localhost?

 Do not send any OSC message if the headtracker is stationary, might save power?

-Make it possible to control the ohti web based player with this HT
+Make it possible to control the ohti web based player with this HT!

 Design choices:
 -------------------------